bahner/go-ma-actor/README.md

 ### Cros-compiling

-Cross-cmpiling for Windows requires gcc-mingw-w64 and gcc-multilib tools to be installed.
+Cross-compiling for Windows requires gcc-mingw-w64 and gcc-multilib tools to be installed.

-CGO is required for sqlite to work on Windows™.

 ## TL;DR